In the wake of the death of a close friend or family member there are several ways you can start the healing process. Consider these important points:

 Don’t beat yourself up, healing takes time- make a checklist of goals related to your grief.
 Become organized and resilient, even if some days you have no interest in accomplishing anything.

 At the Kendrick Law Group our attorneys regularly work with individuals and families who are experiencing major grief.
 While it is not easy, processing your grief in a healthy way can be done.
-Whether it be a divorce, death of a family member, or sudden tragic community event, be sure to do all you can to remain healthy (both physical and emotionally).
-We encourage members of our community to find ways to give back and support Orlando as it heals though this crisis.
+Whether it be a divorce or the death of a family member, be sure to do all you can to remain healthy (both physical and emotionally).